Indian yellow: History

 Indian yellow was widely used in Indian art, cloth dyeing and other products.
 It was noted for its intense luminance and was especially well known from its use in Rajput-Mughal miniature paintings from the 16th to the 19th century.
 It may have also been used in some wall paintings.
 The pigment was imported into Europe and its use is known from some artists including Jan Vermeer who was long thought to have used Indian yellow in his Woman Holding a Balance (1662–1663), since disproven by pigment analysis.
 Indian yellow pigment is claimed to have been originally manufactured in rural India from the urine of cattle fed only on mango leaves and water.
 The urine would be collected and dried, producing foul-smelling hard dirty yellow balls of the raw pigment, called "purree".
-The process was allegedly declared inhumane and outlawed in 1908, but no record of these laws has been found.
+The pigment was prized by British and Post-Impressionist painters; J. M. W. Turner used it in works such as The Angel Standing in the Sun (1846), and Vincent van Gogh employed it in The Starry Night (1889).The process was allegedly declared inhumane and outlawed in 1908, but no record of these laws has been found.

 A description of the above process was given by T. N. Mukharji of Calcutta, who in response to a request from Sir Joseph Hooker, investigated an animal source in Monghyr, north-east Bihar, India.
 Mukharji identified two sources, one of mineral origin and one of animal origin.
 The latter was of special interest and he noted how cows were fed with mango leaves, suffered from the poor nutrition, with the sparse urine having to be collected in small pots, cooled, and then concentrated over a fire.
 The liquid was then filtered through cloth and the sediment collected in balls, then dried over a fire and in the sun.
 Importers in Europe would then wash and purify the balls, separating greenish and yellow phases.
 Mukharji also sent a sample to Hooker.
 Hooker had part of the sample examined by the chemist Carl Gräbe, who took considerable interest in its chemistry.
 In a 2018 publication, the analysis of part of this sample was documented.
 It confirms the animal origin of the sample and identifies the source as urine based on hippuric acid which is a key marker.
 The pigment can be clearly distinguished by spectroscopic techniques.

-The Art of Painting in Oil and Fresco, a translation of the French De la peinture à l’huile by Léonor Mérimée, states a possible source for the pigment:
+The Art of Painting in Oil and Fresco, a translation of the French De la peinture à l'huile by Léonor Mérimée, states a possible source for the pigment: